daqhris/daqhris.github.io/crypto-growth-fund.md

 ### Sources of Investment
 Income from underpaid manual labor that may be done with human body parts but without life insurance, work contract nor legal rights.
-Otherwise, the invested capital might originate from monetary gifts or crypto airdrops.
+Otherwise, the invested capital might originate from monetary gifts or cryptocurrency airdrops.

 ### Disclaimers
 - Nothing published on this website constitutes investment, accounting or legal advice.